 “RETURN TO ME AND I WILL RETURN TO YOU” In the 6th century BC, Zechariah proclaimed God's Word to His chosen people.
 “In the eighth month of the second year of Darius, the word of the LORD came to the prophet Zechariah…” Zechariah 1:1

-October 8, 2021, is the 1st day of the 8th month on God's Calendar.
+The evening of October 26 on our 2022 Gregorian calendar, begins the 1st day of the 8th month on God's calendar.
 Ancient Rabbis believed this was the month appointed for Messiah to come and begin rebuilding His temple on earth.
 1 Corinthians 3:16 gives us an accurate picture of the spiritual temple building already in progress.
 “Don’t you know that you yourselves are God’s temple and that God’s spirit lives in you?”

 The introduction in verse 2 commands our attention: “The LORD was very angry with your ancestors.”

 Around 2000 BC, God made an everlasting covenant with Abraham to bless all the nations of the earth through him, and to give him the land of Canaan forever.
 (Genesis 12-15) Abraham’s descendants were later sealed with the God-given name "Israel" for Jacob, grandson of Abraham.
 After spending generations in Egyptian bondage, the Israelites were freed by God Almighty through the Passover Lamb, whose sacrificial blood guaranteed their deliverance and survival.
 The twelve tribes of the nation of Israel, with the namesakes of the sons of Jacob, traversed the desert regions for 40 years in search of the Promised Land designated by God for His chosen people.